 As we sailed further the towers of white washed Nyon castle rising amidst the red tiled roofs of the beautiful town of Nyon became more prominent.
 As the town of Nyon faded away in the distance we were surrounded by perpetual blue waters on all sides.

 We cruised past several colorful windsurfers enjoying the warm sunshine.
 The lush green hills sloped down into dense tree line along the azure shore in the background.
 The vistas were awe-inspiring.

 Soon we sighted a sprawling quaint town in the distance with a cluster of yachts at the shore and the medieval houses popping out of the green landscape.
 A fairytale town along a beautiful marina from a fantasy storybook had emerged out of nowhere.

 The port was connected to the main square of the town through a wooden bridge decorated with the colorful flower boxes.
 Several yachts and fishing boats stood lined along the shore on one side of the walkway.

 And on other stood a big Hotel ‘Restaurant du Port’ with its balconies and windows adorned with flower plants.
 There is a kiosk at the port where one can get information on key attractions of Yvoire.

 A steep winding road from the restaurant connected to the center of the town.
 But we were more enthralled by the stone houses perched on a hill in front of us.
-We chose the way up to the hill through a flight of stairs that subsequently connected to the town center.
+We chose the way up to the hill through a flight of stairs that finally connected to the town center.